 Principles of Leadership for the Code Enforcement Officer

 Code officers occupy positions of leadership, perhaps because of the staff they supervise, but also because they enforce policies that bring about change in communities.
-Understanding the role of the code officer as a local leader places the job of code enforcement and the value of the service provided by code officers into a larger context.
-This session will help you better understand the impact of the service you provide to your local government and its citizens, and will encourage a new commitment to the ideals of public service.
+Understanding the role of the code officer as a local leader places the job of code enforcement and the value of the service provided by code officers in a larger context.
+This session will help code enforcers better understand the impact of the service they provide to local government and its citizens, and will encourage a new commitment to the ideals of public service.

 Time and Stress Management